Tropical Depression Bill soaks Texas, kills one, brings flood worries

 "It's not fun taking your dogs out to pee during a tropical storm," said Dallas resident Christal Neumann.
 "I had to coax them out the door with an umbrella."

-In Sealy, about 50 miles (80 km) west of Houston, police rescued people caught in rising water.
+In Sealy, about 50 miles (80 kms) west of Houston, police rescued people caught in rising water.

 Voluntary evacuations were called for some flood-prone areas south of Houston.